LEFT TURN SIGNALS

 - Drivers in the intersection are told by the + signal when oncoming traffic receives a yellow, and then a red.

-- The + display could be used without left turn phases on the approach to prevent yellow trap from a left turn phase on the oncoming approach.
+- The + display could be used without left turn phases on the approach to prevent yellow trap from a left turn phase on

 Prediction: